Understanding interest

 where:

-- where the PLOI is funded directly or indirectly by another loan or indebtedness owed by the CRIC or certain non-arm's length persons or partnerships, the amount of interest payable on that loan or indebtedness for the year of the CRIC during which the amount owing was a PLOI.
+- where the PLOI can reasonably be considered to have been funded directly or indirectly by another loan or indebtedness owed by the CRIC or certain non-arm's length persons or partnerships, the amount of interest payable on that loan or indebtedness for the year of the CRIC during which the amount owing was a PLOI.

 B is the actual amount of interest included in the income of the CRIC for the year in respect of the PLOI.

-The applicable prescribed interest rates are published by the CRA for each quarter.
+The applicable PLOI prescribed interest rates are published by the CRA for each quarter.

-PLOI election filed under subsection 15(2.11) in respect of an amount owing to QCP
+PLOI election filed under subsection 15(2.11) in respect of an amount owing to a qualifying Canadian partnership (QCP)

 Where the PLOI election is filed in respect of an amount owing to a QCP under subsection 15(2.11), the section 17.1 deemed interest computation formula discussed in PLOI election filed under subsection 15(2.11) or 212.3(11) in respect of an amount owing to a CRIC will also apply.
-However, in that case, the relevant computation period will be the fiscal period of the partnership.
+However, in that case, the relevant computation period will be the fiscal period of the partnership and the deemed income amount will be included in the income of the QCP.
 As defined in subsection 15(2.14), a QCP generally means a partnership each member of which is the CRIC or another corporation resident in Canada to which the CRIC is related.

 PLOI election filed under subsection 212.3(11) in respect of an amount owed to or by a partnership

 Subsection 212.3(25) contains "look-through" rules for partnerships for the purposes of the foreign affiliate dumping rules.
-These rules may be relevant for the purposes of a PLOI election made under subsection 212.3(11).
+These rules will be relevant for the purposes of a PLOI election made under subsection 212.3(11).

 These deemed amounts are subject to the foreign affiliate dumping rules and a PLOI election could be made in relation to them.
-The deemed interest computation rules discussed in PLOI election filed under subsection 15(2.11) or 212.3(11) in respect of an amount owing to a CRIC will be relevant where a PLOI election is made.
+The section 17.1 deemed income computation rules discussed in PLOI election filed under subsection 15(2.11) or 212.3(11) in respect of an amount owing to a CRIC will be relevant where a PLOI election is made.

 Relevant period of computation

-The deemed interest income under amount A of the formula should be computed from the first day that the PLOI amount became outstanding and include each day the amount remains outstanding.
+The deemed interest income under amount A of the formula is computed from the first day that the PLOI amount became outstanding and include each day the amount remains outstanding.

 Reporting PLOI interest income